 Some applications try to overcome this issue by recurring to an onboarding where the system options are presented to the user.
 However, this is an insufficient solution.
 The most likely scenario is that users will pay attention only to the options that they are interested in at that moment.
 All the other possibilities will soon disappear from the users' minds.

 Another complementary solution is to have the system suggesting contextual actions to the users.
-The problem with this approach is that is limiting the discoverability of the system based on the user current behavior, not presenting them the triggers that allow to explore new paths.
-Please, please, please, don’t annoy people with suggestions to try some random feature at times when they are not interested at it!
+The problem with this approach is that is limiting the discoverability of the system based on the user current behavior, not presenting them the triggers that allow exploring new paths.
+Please, please, please, don’t annoy people with suggestions to try some random feature at times when they are not interested in it!

 Don't discard forms